-Local, or native, Maine plants are plants that occur naturally in Maine.
-Native plants are popular because they conserve Maine’s natural landscape and they do the best job of supporting the ecosystem naturally by preserving wildlife and insect populations (like birds, bees and butterflies).
-Maine’s landscape is naturally diverse, so there are many plant species that are native to the area.
+Plants that are native to Maine are desirable because they conserve Maine’s natural landscape and they do the best job of supporting the ecosystem naturally by preserving wildlife and insect populations (like birds, bees and butterflies).

 Common Milkweed (Asclepias syriaca)